Syncfusion AI Assistant

 }

 Server-side sanitization is the authoritative and required defense against XSS attacks.
-While client‑side sanitization (such as the RichTextEditor’s built‑in HTML sanitizer) provides an extra layer of safety, only server-side validation can be fully trusted.
-All user-generated HTML should be sanitized on the server before saving it to the database and again when retrieving it.
+While client-side sanitization, such as the RichTextEditor built‑in HTML sanitizer, adds an extra layer of protection, only server-side validation can be fully trusted.
+All user-generated HTML must be sanitized on the server before it is saved to the database and again when it is retrieved for display.

 Built-in .NET sanitization support